 What is a Project? – The Definition

-It is an attempt to implement desired change to an environment in a controlled way.
-By using projects we can plan and do our activities, for example:
+It attempts to implement desired change in an environment in a controlled way.
+By using projects, we can plan and do our activities, for example:

 In addition to the listed characteristics, a conventional project is:

 - Purposeful as it has a rational and measurable purchase

 - Logical as it has a particular lifecycle.